Are you wondering how to change your IP address? This might sound like a complicated endeavor, but it’s as easy as 1, 2, and 3.

 If you select a server in the USA, you’re going to appear to be in the USA.
 Similarly, if you pick a server in Australia, you’ll appear to be from there.
 Your Internet, in turn, behaves as if you actually were in the country you choose.
 In addition, a VPN also protects your personal data using military-grade encryption so that it can’t be intercepted or stolen.

-Here’s how to set up a VPN and change your IP address to another country:
+Here’s how to set up a VPN and change your IP address with VPN to another country:

 - Subscribe to PureVPN now for 7-days in $0.99 only.